Boredom-proof your outdoor walks

 Tips for making outdoor walks more interesting

-No need to map out a new route to break your rut, mix up your steps with higher-intensity moves for variety instead.
+No need to map out a new route to break your rut.
+Charlee Atkins, CSCS, a New York City-based personal trainer and founder of the virtual fitness company Le Sweat, recommends mixing up steps with higher-intensity moves for variety.
 For example, try power-walking as quickly as you can for 30 seconds, then drop back to your regular pace for a minute.
 Repeat for the duration of your walk.
-Or, pause for a quick set of lunges or jumping jacks every few minutes.
+Or, pause for a quick set of lunges or jumping jacks every few minutes, says Albert Matheny, MS, RD, CSCS, co-founder of SoHo Strength Lab in New York City.
 In addition to fighting boredom, adding high-intensity intervals to a moderate workout may boost the cardiovascular benefits, according to a 2016 analysis in the Journal of Physiology.

-Measuring strolls in steps, kilometres, or minutes can start to feel like drudgery after a while.
-In that case, you may have more fun marking the distance with help from podcasts and audiobooks.
-Instead of, say, vowing to trek 2 kilometres, commit to a walk that’s “one chapter long” instead, or try trekking for a 30-minute episode of your favourite podcast.
+Measuring strolls in steps, miles, or minutes can start to feel like drudgery after a while.
+In that case, Atkins says you may have more fun marking the distance with help from podcasts and audiobooks.
+Instead of, say, vowing to trek 2 miles, commit to a walk that’s “one chapter long," or try trekking for a 30-minute episode of your favourite podcast.

-Good news for those of us who’ve been feeling on edge lately: Merging a walk with meditative practices may help dial down stress, according to a 2013 study of 74 “high-stress” adults.
+Good news for the 99.999% of us who’ve been feeling on edge lately: Merging a walk with meditative practices may help dial down stress, according to a 2013 study of 74 “high-stress” adults.
 Mindful walking often includes focusing on breaths, keying in to physical sensations—such as the feeling of a breeze on your face—and directing thoughts to the present moment.
+Try it on your own, or follow one of the guided meditations from Breethe in the WW app.

 Snapping pictures along your walk can be a fun way to spark your creativity and see your surroundings with fresh eyes.
-Try assigning yourself a theme: Today, for example, try photographing as many types of flowers as you can find; next week, maybe point your lens at birds, or head out at sunset to capture that amazing light.
+Try assigning yourself a theme: Today, for example, try photographing as many types of flowers as you can find; next week, maybe point your lens at songbirds, or head out during golden hour to capture that amazing light.

-This tip is for you if you tend to lose steam on your walks: A small 2015 study suggests that listening to your favourite music may not only heighten overall enjoyment of a workout; that enjoyment may actually rise as the workout goes on.
-Choosing songs with upbeat tempos—170–190 beats per minute or so—may nudge you to maintain intensity, according to a February 2020 study of 19 women published in Frontiers in Psychology.
+This tip is for you if you tend to lose steam on your walks: Listening to your favourite music may not only heighten overall enjoyment of a workout; that enjoyment may actually rise as the workout goes on.

 Been meaning to check in on a relative or a friend lately?
 Use your next solo walk as a chance to call and catch up.
 Free of household distractions, you’ll likely be better able to tune in to the conversation than you would otherwise.
 Know of a friend who lives along your route?
 Tell them you’ll be passing by so they can wave or say hi out the window, giving you a mini social boost to look forward to as you get those steps in.